 Q. Which method shall be applied to calculate the Customs value of the imported goods which are for sale through the e-commerce website?

-It should be calculated based on the methods of the Customs valuation of the imported goods, which are from the Primary method to the Fall-back method.
-Which method should be applied is depending on whether the import transaction exists or not.
-Therefore, please confirm the role of the importer and facts of the transaction such as person or company to be delivered or to be resold.
+The customs value shall be calculated in accordance with the customs valuation methods prescribed under Japanese Customs law, ranging from the Primary Method to the Fall-back Method.
+Which method should be applied depends on whether an import transaction exists.
+Accordingly, the role of the importer and the factual background of the transaction—such as the person or company to whom the goods are delivered or resold—should be carefully confirmed.

 Please kindly note that for determining the existence or nonexistence of an import transaction, it should be taken into account not only by the contents of the importer’s explanation (in written form) or attached documents of the import declaration, but also the overall facts of the imported goods, including whether such contents reflect the actual transaction accurately or not.